 GDPR was last year’s news.
 This year is all about preparing for the numerous state laws that are being enacted throughout the US, including, of course, the California Consumer Privacy Act (CCPA), whose deadline for enforcement is quickly approaching.
-If you don’t know what CCPA is, or think the law is irrelevant to your business, you may well find yourself in violation when enforcement begins on Jan.
+If you don’t know what CCPA Compliance is, or think the law is irrelevant to your business, you may well find yourself in violation when enforcement begins on Jan.
 1, 2020.
-There’s a lot of confusion around CCPA among brands and marketers, but it’s essential to understand the implications of this legislation and what it means for the future of marketing.
+There’s a lot of confusion around CCPA Compliance among brands and marketers, but it’s essential to understand the implications of this legislation and what it means for the future of marketing.
 This major new law is poised to disrupt the way that companies interact with their customers—whether a given brand is based in California or deals with California residents.
-To help you prepare, let’s walk through four key things to know about CCPA.
+To help you prepare, let’s walk through four key things to know about CCPA Compliance.

 The California Consumer Privacy Act (CCPA) is a new consumer protection and data privacy act.
 It enhances the privacy rights for residents of the state of California in the United States.
 CCPA has become effective on January 1, 2020 and enforcement is expected July 1, 2020.
-CCPA bears much similarity to the GDPR.
+CCPA Compliance bears much similarity to the GDPR.
 It grants rights to Californian residents such as:

 - Consumers have the right to be informed of the categories of personal data a business collects about them and to gain access to the personal data a business collects about them, twice a year, free of charge.